Columbus, Ohio: Population makeup

 Columbus historically had a significant population of white people.
 In 1900, whites made up 93.4% of the population.
 Although European immigration has declined, the Columbus metropolitan area has recently experienced increases in African, Asian and Latin American immigration, including groups from Mexico, India, Nepal, Bhutan, Somalia and China.
 While the Asian population is diverse, the city's Hispanic community is mainly made up of Mexican Americans, although there is a notable Puerto Rican population.
 Many other countries of origin are represented in lesser numbers, largely due to the international draw of Ohio State University.
 2008 estimates indicate that roughly 116,000 of the city's residents are foreign-born, accounting for 82% of the new residents between 2000 and 2006 at a rate of 105 per week.
 40% of the immigrants came from Asia, 23% from Africa, 22% from Latin America and 13% from Europe.
-The city had the second-largest Somali and Somali American population in the country, as of 2004, as well as the largest expatriate Bhutanese-Nepali population in the world, as of 2018.
+The city had the second-largest Somali American population in the country, as of 2004, as well as the largest expatriate Bhutanese-Nepali population in the world, as of 2018.

 Due to its demographics, which include a mix of races and a wide range of incomes, as well as urban, suburban and nearby rural areas, Columbus is considered a "typical" American city, leading retail and restaurant chains to use it as a test market for new products.
 For similar reasons, the city was chosen as the launch city for the QUBE cable television service.

 Columbus has maintained a steady population growth since its establishment.
 Its slowest growth, from 1850 to 1860, is primarily attributed to the city's cholera epidemic in the 1850s.

 According to the 2017 Japanese Direct Investment Survey by the Consulate-General of Japan, Detroit, 838 Japanese nationals lived in Columbus, making it the municipality with the state's second-largest Japanese national population, after Dublin.

 LGBT community

 Columbus is home to a proportional LGBT community, with an estimated 34,952 gay, lesbian or bisexual residents.
 The 2018 American Community Survey (ACS) reported an estimated 366,034 households, 32,276 of which were held by unmarried partners.
 1,395 of these were female householder and female-partner households, and 1,456 were male householder and male-partner households.
 Columbus has been rated as one of the best cities in the country for gays and lesbians to live, and also as the most underrated gay city in the country.
-Stonewall Columbus formed in 1981 after a group of protestors organized a march against a proposed office of Moral Majority, a political organization lead by pastor Jerry Falwell, Sr. The next year, Stonewall hosted its first Pride Parade.
+Stonewall Columbus formed in 1981 after a group of protestors organized a march against a proposed office of Moral Majority, a political organization led by pastor Jerry Falwell Sr. The next year, Stonewall hosted its first Pride Parade.
 In July 2012, three years prior to legal same-sex marriage in the United States, the Columbus City Council unanimously passed a domestic partnership registry.